temporalio/temporal/README.md

 ### Run the Samples

 Clone or download samples for [Go](https://github.com/temporalio/samples-go) or [Java](https://github.com/temporalio/samples-java) and try to run them against the local Temporal server.
+We have a number of [HelloWorld type scenarios](https://github.com/temporalio/samples-java#helloworld) available.

 ### Use CLI